gillianyiwang/PDFMerger/README.md

 The application displays an icon in the window and on the taskbar.
 Ensure the icon file is placed correctly in the project folder, or update the file path as needed.

 ## Package with PyInstaller
-### macOS
-To package the app into a standalone executable on macOS, you can use pyinstaller.
+To package the app into a standalone executable on macOS or Windows, you can use pyinstaller.

 **Steps to Deploy:**
 1. Install `pyinstaller` if you haven't already: